shubhpsd/expense-tracker/README.md

 ## Features
 - Multi-user authentication with hashed passwords.
 - User-specific expense tracking and budget management.
-- Receipt photo uploads stored as base64.
+- Receipt photo uploads along with expense.
 - Dashboard visualizations for spending trends and category breakdowns.
-- Gruvbox-inspired dark theme for a modern UI.
+- Gruvbox dark theme for a modern UI.

 ## Prerequisites
 - Python 3.8 or higher